brazil-data-cube/wcpms.py/README.rst

 See `INSTALL.rst <./INSTALL.rst>`_.

-Using WLTS in the Command Line
+Using WCPMS in the Command Line
 ==============================

 See `CLI.rst <./CLI.rst>`_.